 Skyhawk Men's Basketball | Anthony Stewart - Head Coach

-Serving as an associate head coach under Heath Schroyer, Stewart was an integral part of one of the best seasons in UT Martin history in 2014-15, as the Skyhawks went 21-13 - finishing just one win shy of the program record.
+In 2014-15, Stewart was part of one of the best seasons in UT Martin history, as the Skyhawks went 21-13 - finishing just one win shy of the program record.
 The 21 wins marked a 13-win improvement from the previous season, which ranked as the fourth-best turnaround in the Division-I ranks.

 UT Martin set a program record and led the nation with 12 road victories in 2014-15, including three straight road wins in the CollegeInsider.com Postseason Tournament.
 The Skyhawks advanced all the way to the Final Four of the CIT, recording their first three postseason wins in the school's Division-I history (since 1992) in the process.